rathisubhasish/taskflow--subhasish-rathi-/frontend/README.md

 - **Clean Code:** Strict adherence to naming conventions, modular structure, and **Separation of Concerns (SoC)**.
 - **No "God Functions":** Logic is broken down into small, reusable, and reviewable utility functions and custom hooks.
-- **Protected Routes:** Frontend guarding via an `AuthGuard` to prevent unauthorized access to private views.
+- **Protected Routes:** Frontend after login routes are protected to prevent unauthorized access to private views.

 ### 3. Performance & Data